jkapl/joelkaplandev/content/posts/sql-basics-union.md

 +++
 date = "2021-03-27"
-title = "SQL Performance Basics" slug = "sql-basics-union" tags = ["SQL", "performance"] categories = []
-series = ["Theme", "Hugo"]
+title = "SQL Notes: Performance, useful commands" slug = "sql-basics" tags = ["SQL", "performance", "notes"] categories = [] series = ["Theme", "Hugo"]
 +++

 # Intro

-Got a complex slow-running SQL query?
+Got slow-running SQL query?
 This post might be able to help.
 It's intended for beginner/intermediate SQLers like myself, so we'll cover the basics: the use of an `ALIAS`, the different types of `JOIN`s, the use of the [index](https://use-the-index-luke.com) to improve performance, and a nifty feature, the `UNION` - heavily crediting [this post](https://www.foxhound.systems/blog/sql-performance-with-union/) - to make queries super fast.

 ## SELECT